agworld/parcelify/README.md

 # Deprecated
 **This fork is no longer in use.
-Some of our old code may still depend on it, however, but feel free to delete it when you're comfortable that's no longer the case.**
+Some of our old branches may still depend on it, but feel free to delete it when you're comfortable that's no longer the case.**

 # Parcelify